JoeShook/udap-devdays-2023/README.md

 git clone https://github.com/udap-tools/udap-dotnet.git
 ````

 We will run the UdapEd.Server project locally to test Discovery, DCR, Token Access and finally request a resource.
 Ensure you can compile and run UdapEd.Server ahead of time.
+It requires .NET 7.0.

 Within this [udap-devdays-2023]([JoeShook/udap-devdays-2023](https://github.com/JoeShook/udap-devdays-2023)): udap-dotnet tutorial repository ensure you can compile and run both udap.fhirserver.devdays and udap.authserver.devdays